jmecosta/CxxSonarQubeRunner/README.md

 6. Supports Visual Studio Shared projects

 # Installation
 1. Download wrapper from https://github.com/jmecsoftware/sonar-cxx-msbuild-tasks/releases and unzip to some location in your hard drive.
+Last snapshot is available in AppVeyour in the artifacts section after followign the build icon above.
 2. If you use Teamcity, you can use this metarunner https://gist.github.com/jmecosta/32bfc907668256bd7763 that will automate the download of the wrapper.

 # Basic Usage